 If the woman takes 12 months, a man can take another 2 months of paid leave.
 If needed, parental allowance can be extended to a maximum of 28 months, but the contribution will be reduced by half.

 If you earn more than 1,200 EUR per month – 65% of the net salary will be paid.
-When combined both parent’s income exceeds 500,000 EUR per year, neither salary will be paid during the first 2 months of parental leave, but also parental allowance for the rest of the time.
+When combined, both parents’ income exceeds 500,000 EUR per year, neither compensation will be paid during the first 2 months of parental leave, but also parental allowance for the rest of the time.

 The same applies to money for single parents whose annual income exceeds 250,000 EUR.

-Generally, you have to use up your leave during the annual year, but some employers will let you carry it forward to the next year.
-Legally, you can carry your holiday forward until March 31 if you were unable to take it due to sickness or operational reasons (i.e. you had to cover someone else’s holiday leave).
+Generally, you must use up your leave during the annual year, but some employers will let you carry it forward to the following year.
+Legally, you can carry your holiday forward until March 31 if you could not take it due to sickness or operational reasons (i.e., you had to cover someone else’s holiday leave).

 If you have unused accumulated holidays when you leave your job, you can claim compensation from your employer for these days.
 Your employer may also require you to take your unused holiday leave during your notice period (Kündigungsfrist).

-In Germany, employees enjoy 13 public holidays, which are paid by the employer.
+In Germany, employees enjoy 13 public holidays, which are paid for by the employer.

-If the employee terminates, the deadline is 4 weeks to the 15th or the end of a calendar month.
-Four weeks is not a month, but exactly 28 days.
+If the employee decides to terminate a job, the deadline is 4 weeks to the 15th or the end of a calendar month.
+Four weeks is exactly 28 days.

 |Duration of the employment||Notice Period|

 |0 to 6 months (probationary)||2 weeks on any given day|